-Research methodologies and outputs are similarly improved through the involvement of those who are otherwise usually research ‘subjects’.
-Moreover it allows a re-balancing of the typical ‘them and us‘ power dynamic in research.
+Research methodologies and outputs are similarly improved through the involvement of those who are otherwise usually only have the role of research ‘subjects’.
+Moreover it allows a re-balancing of the potential ‘them and us‘, power, dynamic within research.

-Examples of my particapton work include:
+Examples of my participation work include:

 - I recruited and trained a group of young people who had a long term health condition to collaborate with academics in the University of East London advisers.
 The young people shared their ideas based on their first-hand lived experience of that condition, to help improve local health services.